textcreationpartnership/A00157/README.md

 ##Content Summary##

 #####Front#####
-ARTICLES to be enquired of in the visitation of the moste Reuerend father in God, MATTHEW, by the su

 #####Body#####

 1. Articles to be enquired of, in the Uisitation of the moste Reuerende Father in God, MATTHEW, Archebyshop of Canterbury, In the yeare of our Lorde, GOD M.D.LXIII.